M9CHKO/bedrock-protocol-cpp/README.md

 - CMake package install for separate bot projects.
 - Windows through MSYS2/MinGW, Linux, and Termux builds.

 For outgoing packets, pass fields in the same shape as the packet schema for the selected version.
-This mirrors the JavaScript `bedrock-protocol` / `protodef` model: enums use their string names, arrays use arrays, optional values use `null`, buffers use bytes, and nested containers use nested objects.
+This mirrors the  `bedrock-protocol-cpp` / `protodef` model: enums use their string names, arrays use arrays, optional values use `null`, buffers use bytes, and nested containers use nested objects.

 ## Quick Start